SwiftSeal/resistify/README.md

 conda create -n resistify bioconda::resistify conda activate resistify
 ```

+> [!NOTE]
+> If you want to use the GPU-accelerated pipelines, conda may fail to install a GPU-ready version of `pytorch`.
+If this occurs, try installing `pytorch-gpu bioconda::resistify` instead.

 When using `conda`, please ensure that your Bioconda has been [configured correctly](https://bioconda.github.io/#usage).